Vertech Academy LogoVERTECH

 2

-Type /database and select "Database - Inline."
-Add columns for: Class Name, Professor, Schedule (days/times), Room, and Status (Active/Completed).
+Add a "Classes" database - Create an inline database with columns for: Class Name, Professor, Schedule (days/times), Room, and Status (Active/Completed).
 Each class entry becomes a sub-page where you store all notes for that class.
-When done: you have a table with one row per class.

 3

-Create another inline database.
-Columns: Assignment Name, Class (relation to your Classes database), Due Date, Status (Not Started/In Progress/Done), Priority (Low/Medium/High).
+Add an "Assignments" database - Columns: Assignment Name, Class (linked to your Classes database), Due Date, Status (Not Started/In Progress/Done), Priority (Low/Medium/High).
 Sort by due date.
 This becomes your single source of truth for deadlines.
-When done: you have a sortable table showing every upcoming deadline.

 4